 The business owner is required to support as required to ensure compliance.
+Further details can be found here: Data Protection Policy (sharepoint.com)

 17) Freedom of Information

 The Secretary of State is subject to the requirements of the Freedom of Information Act and the Environmental Information Regulations.
 GTR has obligations under the NRC to assist the Secretary of State to comply with such requirements.